Pet food ingredients explained

 Benefits of fats and oils

-In measured amounts, fats and oils are crucial for storing energy; a gram of fats represents approximately 9 kcal of metabolizable energy, almost two-and-a-half times more than a gram of carbohydrates or proteins provides.
+In measured amounts, fats and oils are crucial for storing energy; a gram of fats represents approximately 9 kcal of metabolisable energy, almost two and a half times more than a gram of carbohydrates or proteins provides.
 Fats and oils support anti-inflammatory properties and skin health, skin integrity and prostaglandin synthesis.
 Essential fatty acids also have structural roles for the cell or act as precursors to specific hormones.

 Think nutrient-first